prjiang/AI-Meeting/2021-03-08/README.md

 ## Reports
 * What is a Neural Network?

 * The architecture of the Convolutional Neural Network.
+(Convolution, Max Pooling)

 ## Prepare the reports
 * Use Keras or TensorFlow for three data classification applications.